 - Safari = Private Browsing

-This privacy feature disables the browser from saving internet history.
-This means the browser will not record history while the user has enabled Private Browsing.
+When selected, these options instruct the browser to stop collecting browsing history.
+This means the browser will not record history while the member has enabled Private Browsing.
 (We will call it Private Browsing for the rest of this article.)

-How does Screen Accountability work with Private Browsing on Android?
+How does Screen Accountability work with Private Browsing on iPhones®?